Update on Gulf State Park Pier 5/9/22

 - All Day: $20.00

-Children under the age 11 and under fish for free when accompanied by a paying adult.
+Children 11 years old and under fish for free when accompanied by a paying adult.

 Veteran's get free sightseeing, discounted fishing permits ($6.00 daily pass), and specials throughout the year.
 The Veterans Sponsorship program is fund based.
 Contributions to the fund can be made by anyone for any amount at the Gulf State Park Fishing and Education Pier.
 Proceeds from Memorial Wall plaques are also contributed to the Veteran's Sponsorship program.
 For more information, contact the Pier Manager at (251) 967-FISH or via email.